agileware-org/nft-editions/README.md

 Each `MintableEditions` produced has the following characteristics:

-* `name` (IMMUTABLE) can be considered the title for the editions produced
+* `name` (IMMUTABLE) can be considered the title for the editions produced, used by OpenSea as name of the collection
 * `symbol` (IMMUTABLE) is the symbol associated with the tokens
-* `description` (IMMUTABLE) can be used to describe the edition to the public
+* `description` (IMMUTABLE) can be used to describe the edition to the public, can contain [markdown](https://www.markdownguide.org/cheat-sheet/)
-* `contentUrl` is used to associate some off-chain content, the contract owner can update
+* `contentUrl` is used to associate some off-chain content, the contract owner can update, direct references to IPFS content are possible
-* `contentHash` (IMMUTABLE) sha256 of the associated off-chain content
+* `contentHash` (IMMUTABLE) sha256 of the associated off-chain content, ensures content uniqueness within the chain
 * `size` (IMMUTABLE) determines how many NFTs of this edition can be minted: if set to 0 then `uint64.max()` tokens can be minted (about _18.5 **quintillions**_)
 * `royalties` (IMMUTABLE) perpetual royalties to be paid to the token owner upon any reselling, in [basis-points](https://www.investopedia.com/terms/b/basispoint.asp) format (eq. `250` corresponding to **2.5%**)
 * `shareholders` (IMMUTABLE) any value collected by this contract sales will be splitted between the shareholders and the owner